viktor-bujko/nswi041_enrollments_module/seminar-work.md

 - It is not taught directly, instead it is divided into Tickets.
 - Each Course has a name, description, guarantor and examination type.
 - If the Course is succesfully passed by a student, they will earn a set amount of credits.
+- Can be held in winter, summer or both semesters
 - Some courses can be enrolled in repeatedly, others cannot.
 - Can be a prerequisity or have prerequisities.
   - Course with prerequisity courses can only be Enrolled in by a Student if they passed them all.